 - Refrigerate for at least 30 minutes.
 I like to be extra sure my pie crust is cold before putting in the oven, so it won’t shrink when baking, becoming though.
 So while I preheat my oven, I usually cover and refrigerate the opened dough again for at least 30 minutes.

-- Let it rest at room temperature for at least 15 minutes, so the dough will be easier to work with;
+- Remove from the fridge and let it rest at room temperature for at least 15 minutes, so the dough will be easier to work with;

-- Always flour the surface you’ll be using to roll open your pie crust;
+- Always flour the surface you’ll be using to roll open this pie crust;

 - After a few passes of the rolling pin, check if the crust is not sticking.
 If it is, re-flour the surface you’re working on;